-Based on information from Bird vet Dr Alex Rosenwax, BVSc (Hons), MANZCVS (Avian Health)
+Based on information from Bird vet Dr Alex Rosenwax.

-The source of the lead that we are seeing in our back yard birds is from soil contamination from lead paint, car batteries, sump oil and leaded petrol, and building materials like nails and screws..
+The source of the lead that we suspect in our Melbourne back yard chooks is soil contamination from lead paint, car batteries, sump oil and leaded petrol, and building materials like nails and screws..

-Chickens scratch in the soil as part of their normal foraging behaviour and therefore will consume the lead-contaminated soil, and occatioanlly consume shiny nails and screws
+Chickens scratch in the soil as part of their normal foraging behavior and therefore will consume the lead-contaminated soil, and occatioanlly consume shiny nails and screws

 Symptoms of lead toxicity in chickens

-Lead decreases erythrocyte production and increases erythrocyte destruction leading to anaemia
+Lead decreases red blood cell production and increases blood destruction leading to anemia in the backyard birds.

-The classical signs of lead poisoning in birds are neurological and gastrointestinal, with some showing signs of lethargy
+The classical signs of lead poisoning seen at the vet for chickens are neurological and gastrointestinal signs , with some birds showing signs of lethargy

-Blood samples are tested at our Chicken vet focused clinic on an Leadcare blood lead analysis machine.
+Blood samples are tested at our Chicken vet focused clinic, on a blood lead machine.

 A positive result is a blood lead level over 10 μg/ dl (0.483 μmol/L).
-We test the blood at bird vet Melbourne using about 1/10 th of 1 ml of blood.
+We test the blood at The Chicken vet Melbourne.

 In heavy metal poisoning nerve damage occurs to some degree (neuropathy) , the degree of nerve damage is related to the level of PB in the blood, the delay prior to chelation therapy , the time before full clearance of lead from the body and the level of any residual lead in the blood, or even later rebound lead from the bone.

-Chelation therapy with injecable Calsenate is normally used, and continued for 5 days after all the lead particles have been removed.
+Chelation therapy with injectable Calsenate is normally used, and continued for 5 days after all the lead particles have been removed.

-Even then it can take some time before nerve function normalises in some cases it never does!!
+Even then it can take some time before nerve function normalizes in some cases it never does!!